WMDA/social-media-analysis/README.rst

   python3 pipeline.py -t cats -c 5 -gbq my_project_id -n my_gbq

   python3 pipeline.py -t cats -c 5 -csv /file_path -n my_csv -s hot

+  python3 pipeline.py -t cats -c 5 -csv /file_path -n my_csv -s hot -D

+This pipeline will try and collect as many comments as able to from threads.
+WARNING this can take a long time!
+If this is not wanted use -D to stop.

 The pipeline needs either -t and -c or -config.
 If none is provided an error message will appear.